Kabbalah: Role of Humankind

-Medieval kabbalah elaborates particular reasons for each Biblical mitzvah, and their role in harmonising the supernal divine flow, uniting masculine and feminine forces on High.
-With this, the feminine Divine presence in this world is drawn from exile to the Holy One Above.
-The 613 mitzvot are embodied in the organs and soul of man.
-Lurianic Kabbalah incorporates this in the more inclusive scheme of Jewish messianic rectification of exiled divinity.
-Jewish mysticism, in contrast to Divine transcendence rationalist human-centred reasons for Jewish observance, gave Divine-immanent providential cosmic significance to the daily events in the worldly life of man in general, and the spiritual role of Jewish observance in particular.
+Medieval Kabbalah offered textual and theological explanations for each biblical mitzvah and their role in harmonizing the supernal divine flow, uniting masculine and feminine forces.
+With this, the feminine aspect of the Divine is drawn from exile back into the Ein Sof.
+The 613 commandments are embodied in the organs and soul of humans.
+Lurianic Kabbalah incorporates this into the broader schema of Jewish messianic rectification of exiled divinity.
+Jewish mysticism, in contrast to divine transcendental and rationalist explanations for Jewish observance, gave immanent, providential, cosmic significance to the mundane activities of humankind's daily life, as well as the spiritual role of Jewish observance in particular.